We support central Iowans returning from prison.

 “This grant is a major opportunity to help employers connect with skilled workers who can fill needed jobs, in addition to helping those returning from prison receive greater support so they can successfully re-enter our community.
-We are looking forward to working with many partners to greatly expand our efforts in this area as a key strategy to help more families achieve financial stability.” - Elisabeth Buck, President, United Way of Central Iowa
+We are looking forward to working with many partners to greatly expand our efforts in this area as a key strategy to help more families achieve financial stability.” - Mary Sellers, President, United Way of Central Iowa

 The project will work with individuals in the following ways: